Mutation Observer

 <quiet-mutation-observer>

-Mutation observers watch child elements and dispatch an event when they mutate.
+Watches child elements and dispatches an event when they mutate.

 The component uses a